Common Name: Mount Nimba Viviparous Toad

 There are two subspecies of the Mount Nimba Viviparous Toad – Western Nimba Toad (Nimbaphrynoides occidentalis occidentalis) and the Liberia Nimba Toad (Nimbaphrynoides occidentalis liberiensis).
 There are some key differences between the two.
 For example, the Western Nimba Toad is significantly smaller than the Liberia Nimba Toad.
 Also, the Liberia Nimba Toad is found in Liberia while the Western Nimba Toad is found in Guinea and the Cote d’Ivoire.

-The Mount Nimba Viviparous Toad is listed as critically endangered due to mining operations by the International Union for the Conservation of Nature (IUCN) Red List.
+The International Union for the Conservation of Nature (IUCN) Red List assesses the Mount Nimba Viviparous Toad as critically endangered due to mining operations in their range.
 Sadly, the spot where the toad was first found has become an open mining pit.